jenvara/FEWDFinalProject/README.md

-# FEWDFinalProject
 # Personal Website - Final Project for Front End Web Development
 **This project was created for the Code Louisville FEWD course.
 It is for demonstration purposes utilizing skills and projects from my Treehouse courses.**

 # My Website Description
 My website is a work in progress and hoping to have a live version by the end of the summer.
--It is responsive to different device window sizes and links change color.
+- It is responsive to different device window sizes and links change color.
--Media queries at 480px and 660px.
+- Media queries at 480px and 660px.
--The jquery is utilized on home page with carousal.
+- The jquery is utilized on home page with carousal.

-##Requirements for Installation and Viewing Project
+# Requirements for Installation and Viewing Project
 System Installations:
--Internet
+- Internet
--Browser (any version should work)
+- Browser (any version should work)

 Steps needed to install my project locally (to run and view):